jananithangavel/performance-test/JmeterInstance/README.md

 3. Add server key in to a folder (Ex: ~/key) and give permission as "chmod 600 keyFile"

-4. Edit config file with respective IPs.
+4. Edit config file with respective IPs and hosts.
 Give file path to key file.

 5. Edit run_all script with ip of EI Server